axibase/atsd/integration/graphite/data-migration.md

 ## Examples

-Base path to the Whisper database directory is set with `-R` to migrate all the data and metrics.
+Base path to the Whisper database directory is set with `-R` to migrate the data for all metrics.

 Command: